meshcloud/meshcloud-docs/docs/administration.emergency-users.md

 ---
-id: meshstack.emergency-users
+id: administration.emergency-users
-title: Emergency Users
+title: "Guide: Emergency Users"
 ---

 meshStack manages access to cloud platforms, projects and resources.
 In cases when urgent intervention is required and users with regular access permissions are not available there must be a defined process to securely access projects and their associated platform resources.
-This page outlines step-by-step procedures that meshStack operators can use as the basis for their own emergency procedures.
+This page outlines step-by-step procedures that meshStack administrators can use as the basis for providing emergency procedures to their customers.
 Depending on your organization's requirements, these procedures can be augmented with additional organisational or technical procedures.

 Example use cases for emergency users and emergency intervention include